-The 60-year-old woman, who gave birth through artificial insemination (IVF) at Hai Phong Obstetrics Hospital, is considered a rare case.
+The 60-year-old woman, who gave birth using artificial insemination (IVF) at Hai Phong Obstetrics Hospital, is considered a rare case.

 On June 13, Associate Professor, Dr. Vu Van Tam, Director of Hai Phong Obstetrics and Gynecology Hospital, said that for women over 50 years old, the ability to have children naturally is very difficult and very few cases still have eggs.
-Therefore, IVF is also difficult.
-Women who become pregnant and give birth at an older age are at higher risk of high blood pressure, preeclampsia, and diabetes than normal.
+Therefore, in vitro fertilization is also difficult.
+Women who become pregnant and give birth at an older age have a higher risk of high blood pressure, pre-eclampsia, and diabetes than normal.
 The baby also faces many risks.

 In this case, the couple had two children (a boy and a girl), but the son unfortunately died in an accident at the age of 20.
 After the incident, the couple wished to have more children, but as they got older, they could not conceive naturally.